Neuraxio/Neuraxle/examples/hyperparams/README.txt

 Hyperparameters
 -------------------------------------

-This demonstrates how to add hyperparameters to neuraxle pipelines.
+This demonstrates how to add hyperparameters to Neuraxle pipelines.